MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

   ```

 3. **Review**
 - Evaluate each proposal based on:
  - Personal connection to the concept
  - Creative potential
  - Feasibility for development
+- Choose one concept to develop in the next step

 ## Phase 2: Collaborative World-Building (15 min)